Return to top

 Vegetarian reuben sandwich layered with tempeh, sauerkraut, and vegan Russian dressing in a skillet.

-Serve: Finally top the sandwich with the toasting bread, dressing side down.
-Cook until the cheese melts.
+Serve: Finally, I close the sandwich with the toasting bread, dressing side down.
+Cook until the cheese melts and the rye bread is crisp.
 Slice and serve immediately.

 Vegan tempeh reuben sandwich cooking in a skillet.